The Invasion (professional wrestling): Fallout after Survivor Series

-Alliance member Test won a battle royal at Survivor Series that featured both Alliance and WWF wrestlers battling for the right to be immune from termination for a year.
+Alliance member Test won a battle royal at Survivor Series that featured both Alliance and WWF wrestlers battling for the right to be immune from termination for a year, regardless of which side won in the event's "winner take all" match.
 Over the next several weeks Test began using that immunity to his advantage, attacking and bullying other wrestlers for no reason and often assaulting referees.
 Whenever he would be called on it, he would bring up his immunity from being fired.
-Shortly after Survivor Series however, this was eventually forgotten.
+Shortly after Survivor Series, however, Test's immunity storyline was eventually forgotten and dropped.

 The immunity was also extended to any Alliance member who held a championship at the conclusion of Survivor Series.
-Stone Cold Steve Austin, who was the WWF Champion, The Dudley Boyz, who held the tag team championships; Rob Van Dam, who was the Hardcore Champion, Billy Kidman, who was the Cruiserweight Champion, and Christian, who was European Champion also saw that extended to them.
-Of these wrestlers, everyone except RVD (who was already cheered by fans despite being in the Alliance) remained a heel after the Alliance.
-Also receiving immunity was Stacy Keibler, the manager of the Dudleys, and Tazz, who was a commentator on SmackDown! and had been kicked out of the Alliance several weeks prior.
+Stone Cold Steve Austin, who was the WWF Champion, The Dudley Boyz, who held the WWF Tag Team Championship, Rob Van Dam, who was the WWF Hardcore Champion and Christian, who was the WWF European Champion, also were safe from termination.
+Of these wrestlers, everyone except Rob Van Dam (who was already cheered by fans despite being a member of The Alliance) remained heels after the dissolution of The Alliance.
+Also receiving immunity from The Alliance was Stacy Keibler, the manager of The Dudley Boyz, and Tazz, who was a commentator on SmackDown! and had been kicked out of The Alliance several weeks prior.

-On the Raw the night after Survivor Series, WWF Commissioner Mick Foley resigned.
-Vince McMahon celebrated his (assumed) complete and sole ownership of the WWF and his final victory over the Alliance, going on a power trip the entire night.
-His power trip included kayfabe firing the Alliance's Paul Heyman from his broadcasting position and replaced him with a returning Jerry Lawler, who had been absent from the company since February.
-He later had his daughter, Stephanie McMahon, escorted from the building by security (with his son, Shane McMahon, leaving the arena on his own accord).
-Stephanie would return to WWF television again the following month whilst as Shane made a small brief appearance on the July 15, 2002 episode of Raw and would then return to television again in March 2003.
-Perhaps Vince McMahon's most egotistical move during this power trip was making Alliance commissioner William Regal become the inaugural member of the infamous Kiss My Ass Club in order to retain his job.